-Hay Fever during Pregnancy – Causes and Treatment
+Hay Fever (Allergic Rhinitis) in Pregnancy – Causes and Treatment

-Hay fever is a seasonal allergy that affects the sinuses during late spring and early summer months.
-It is very common and is often overlooked as a trivial allergy, however, getting it during pregnancy can be a serious problem.
-This is in part due to exacerbated symptoms and in part, because you are unsure which medications are suitable to take during pregnancy.
-This article will help you understand all about hay fever during pregnancy, its causes and treatment.
+Hay fever in pregnancy is a common seasonal allergy that affects the sinuses during late spring and early summer months.
+Also known as allergic rhinitis, this condition is often overlooked as a trivial allergy; however, getting hay fever during pregnancy can become a serious problem.
+This is partly due to exacerbated symptoms and partly because many women are unsure which medications are safe to take while pregnant.
+Understanding the symptoms, causes, and available options for Allergic Rhinitis in pregnancy treatment is important to help manage discomfort safely and effectively.
+This article will help you understand all about hay fever and pregnancy, its causes, symptoms, and treatment options.

 What Is Hay Fever?

 Hay fever is an allergic condition known as rhinitis; it leads to inflammation in the inner lining of the nasal cavity.
 Hay fever affects about five to ten percent of Indians every year.
-It is common enough that many people ignore it entirely when they are affected.
+It is common enough that many people ignore it entirely when they are affected (1).

 The symptoms of hay fever depend on the substance the person is allergic too.
-However, the common symptoms of hay fever are mentioned below:
+However, the common symptoms of hay fever are mentioned below (3):

 • Flu-like signs such as a runny nose, blocked sinuses, watery eyes, coughing, and sneezing.